johnstonskj/thrift-specs/docs/protocol-api.md

 ## Basic Types

+The following basic/atomic types, supporting all the options of the IDL, are handled by the protocol API.

 T_*ID*     | ID | IDL Type | Comments
 -----------|----|----------|-----------------------------------
 `T_STOP`   | 0  | *none*   | Used in the protocol for struct decoding.